burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Technical Note.
 From C++1998 to C++[2020|2023]

 > The original title "Technical Note.
-From C++1998 to C++2020" In the recent update from Mar 2024, we have added a special appendix to cover some language and library features of C++ 2023.
+From C++1998 to C++2020" in the recent update from Mar 2024 has been changed, because we have added a special appendix to cover some language and library features of C++ 2023.

 ----